grantwinney/blog/content/posts/what-is-mocking-a-dependency/index.md

   email customers, and hit third-party API's.
 That's why we need to know how to mock dependencies!
 tags:
-- Testing
+- testing
-- Coding
+- coding
-- Questions
+- question
 title: What is mocking a dependency?
 ---
 Ever taken your car for an e-check and had it placed on those rollers for testing?
 It's part of a gadget called a dynamometer, and it's used to test your car at high speeds without having to move it an inch.